The Maintenance Of Dog Bows

 How much maintenance it will take to maintain the coat if left on

 This may sound extreme, however, if you want to leave your pet long these are things that need to be considered.
 Take for example a long coated dog and a collar.
 This is the most commonly seen issue in a grooming salon for the start of matting around the neck.
-If you as an owner find that your dog’s neck is always matted, there are two main reasons for this.
-The collar type is more than likely flat against the coat rubbing the hair.
-That along with the collar is not being removed for brushing can become a problem.
+For instance, is the collar flat against the coat rubbing the hair, or have you been removing the collar before brushing as you should?

 Half of the customers seen in the salon admit to not removing a collar before brushing their fluffy friends.
 Combined with natural matting that happens behind the ears creates a mat collar so to speak connecting the ears to the neck.
 It doesn’t take much for this to spiral out of control causing your groomers to have to, unfortunately, shave your pet if the mats can’t be safely removed.
 So, in this case, an owner with a long-haired pet should consider purchasing a rolled leather collar as well as remove the collar when brushing to ensure matting doesn’t occur.